 - 1. Unit stores over 8000 x tuning tables.
 (Compare TBX1: 512 tables) - 2.
 Each tuning table is 128 x 3 bytes per register: (note, bend MSB, bend LSB), and table names are 16 characters.
 This is the same as TBX1, except that TBX1 grouped 4 tables together into "layers".
-Scale Station offers instead any combination of any tuning table with any of 16 MIDI input channels (much more flexible than TBX1). - 3.
+Scale Station offers instead any combination of any tuning table with any of 16 MIDI input channels (much more flexible than TBX1) - 3.
 All data (including table names and presets) is stored in non-volatile RAM.
-Tuning names and preset data is not overwritten by firmware updates (which was a problem with TBX1). - Response / processing is up to 10x faster than TBX1. - 5.
+Tuning names and preset data is not overwritten by firmware updates (which was a problem with TBX1). - Response / timing is up to 10x faster than TBX1. - 5.
 There are 40 Presets, numbered 0..39, and 10 preset buttons, numbered 0..9, with helper buttons for selection.
 (Compare to TBX1: 15 presets with 15 buttons). - 6.
 Has a 1/4" stereo jack for 2 pedals in one plug input for selecting presets forward / back (new, user-requested feature). - 7.
-Each Preset has a MODE (new, user-requested features): - MONO: bend+note, 1 channel only no dynamic channel allocation.
-Each input channel is assigned its own tuning table. - POLY: bend+note on selected channels, same as TBX1, except that each input channel is assigned its own tuning table. - MTS: 128 note MTS sysex dump is sent when preset is pressed, unit passes MIDI input through unchanged - USER: user-defined sysex dump is sent when preset is pressed, unit passes MIDI input through unchanged - 8.
+Each Preset has a MODE: - MONO: bend+note, 1 channel only no dynamic channel allocation.
+Each input channel is assigned its own tuning table.
+POLY: bend+note on selected channels, same as TBX1, except that each input channel is assigned its own tuning table.
+MTS: 128 note MTS sysex dump is sent when preset is pressed, unit passes MIDI input through unchanged - USER: user-defined sysex dump is sent when preset is pressed, unit passes MIDI input through unchanged - 8.
 The 16 latching channel buttons of TBX1 are gone, they are instead assigned in the Preset dialog or via Sysex messages. - 9.
-DIP switches of TBX1 are gone, parameters are now stored in presets and firmware, changed by preset or sysex messages. - 10.
+DIP switches are now settings stored in firmware, changed by sysex messages. - 10.
 Standard cell-phone L-ion battery allows 8 hours operation, can be recharged using a standard micro-USB cell phone charger.
 (Compare to TBX1: 6 AA batteries or a 2.5mm barrel plug 12V 1A power supply). - 11.
-Sysex message format is as short as possible = 13 bytes (40% faster to program than TBX1). - 12.
+Sysex message is shorter and variable in size (40% faster to program than TBX1). - 12.
 SS retransmits CC messages (same as TBX1). - 13.
 Has the same BYPASS latching switch which turns turns off processing, just passes MIDI through (same as TBX1). - 14.
 Has a BROWSE function for quickly auditioning tunings without having to set a preset (new, user-requested feature).